devcontainers/spec/proposals/consolidate-merged-lifecycle-hook-schema.md

 ## Summary

 With these additions, the 'mergedConfiguration' returned by `read-configuration` can directly return a `devcontainer.json` without needing non-spec properties (ie: plural `postCreateCommands`).
-The addition of `$origin` in the `LifecycleCommandParallel` type allows for tooling to indicate the source of a lifecycle hook.
-The addition of `$customizations` and `$entrypoints` allows for tooling to indicate the source of a customization or entrypoint without needing to add non-schema properties to the `devcontainer.json`.
+The addition of `$origin` in the `LifecycleCommandParallel` and `customizations` array variant types allows for tooling to indicate the source of provided functionality.
+The addition of `$entrypoints` allows for tooling to output metadata on the contributed entrypoint(s) without needing to add non-schema properties to the `devcontainer.json`.